cloudflare/workers-docs/content/quickstart/writing-code.md

 ---
-title: Write Code
+title: Writing Code
 weight: 3
 ---

-Here are the barebones to get any script up and running.
-Once you have an environment setup either with [the CLI](/quickstart/cli-setup) or [the Playground](/reference/tooling/playground), you are ready to start writing scripts.
+Once you have an environment set up either with [the CLI](/quickstart/cli-setup) or [the Playground](/reference/tooling/playground), you are ready to start writing scripts.

 ## Hello World

-HTTP requests to your Worker script trigger a [`FetchEvent`](/reference/runtime/apis/fetch/) - `'fetch'` - within the global scope of the registered Worker.
-To intercept and respond to any request using a Worker, one must set up:

-1. An event listener for the fetch `addEventListener('fetch', event => {...})`.
-This tells the script to listen for any request coming to your Worker. `event.request` - type [`Request`](/reference/runtime/apis/fetch#request) - is the actual HTTP request being intercepted by the Worker script.

-2. A call to `respondWith` with the parameter of either a [`Response`](/reference/runtime/apis/fetch/#response) or `Promise<Response>` that determines the response.
-For advanced usage, you can also use [passThroughOnException](/reference/runtime/apis/fetch-event#methods) and [waitUntil](/reference/runtime/apis/fetch-event#methods).

-An uber simple hello-world example would look like:
+At its heart, a Workers app consists of two parts: an event listener that listens for [`FetchEvents`](/reference/runtime/apis/fetch-event), and an event handler that returns a [Response](/reference/runtime/apis/fetch#response) object which is passed to the event's `.respondWith()` method.

+When a request is received on one of Cloudflare's edge servers for a URL matching a Workers script, it passes the request in to the Workers runtime, which in turn emits a 'fetch' event in the isolate where the script is running.

 ```javascript
 // 1.
 Register a FetchEvent listener that sends a custom